microsoft/FluidFramework/packages/framework/aqueduct/README.md

 #### Providers in data objects

-The `this.providers` object on `DataObject` is initialized in the constructor and is generated based on Providers provided by the Container.
+The `this.providers` object on `PureDataObject` is initialized in the constructor and is generated based on Providers provided by the Container.
 To access a specific provider you need to:

 1. Define the type in the generic on `PureDataObject`/`DataObject`
 2. Add the symbol to your factory (see [DataObjectFactory Example](####Data-Object-Factory-Example) below)